 Robert Pick is an adjunct professor in the Department of Child, Youth and Family Studies at the University of Nebraska-Lincoln.
 He has taught graduate courses in human services topics since 1990 at UNL.

-Pick was appointed executive vice president and director of youth care at Boys Town in 2017.
-In this role, he is responsible for the national leadership of the administrative, operational, fiscal and strategic direction of the youth care division.
+Pick was appointed the executive vice president and director of youth care at Boys Town in 2017.
+In this role, he is responsible for the national leadership of the administrative, operational, fiscal, and strategic direction of the youth care division.

 Ph.D. in Human Sciences, University of Nebraska-Lincoln, 2018

 M.S. in Human Development and the Family, University of Nebraska-Lincoln, 1985

 B.S. in English, University of Northern Iowa, 1976